shopware/docs/guides/plugins/apps/platform-sh-template.md

 ## Overview

 If you want to develop your own app but don't want to host it yourself this will fit perfect for you.
-This guide will walk you through the process of getting started with our template for Platform.sh
+This guide will walk you through the process of getting started with our template for [Platform.sh](https://platform.sh).

 ## Getting started